subimal/subimal/README.md

   * computational physics routines
   * recreational mathematics problems
   * complementary teaching aids for Physics and Mathematics
-* reproducing results of scientific articles
+* reproducing results of scientific articles and books

 in
   * Python 3